ChinmayaHoneywell/tcs-vslice-0.2/enc/README.md

 ### Creating Typed Actors
 The template code creates Typed Actors for the following assembly subcomponents:
 Lifecycle Actor, Monitor Actor, Command Handler Actor and EventPublisher Actor.
 Also actors for each command:  Move, Track, FastMove, TrackOff

 #### Lifecycle Actor
 The lifecycle actor contains all lifecycle related functions: functions that are performed at startup and shutdown.
 Loading configuration and connecting to HCDs and other Assemblies as needed.

 #### Monitor Actor
 Health monitoring for the assembly.
 Tracks dependency location changes and monitors health and state of the assembly.

 #### Command Handler Actor
 Directs submit commands to appropriate workers.
 Handles onGoOnline and onGoOffline actions (for now, going offline means ignoring incoming commands)

+#### Event Handler Actor
+Event Handler Actor will receive Current States changes from Monitor actor, then convert them to events to publish using CSW Event Service.

+####State Publisher Actor